-Emilie Mørch Groth Accountability and Transparency: Data collection on the Danish Signature Projects JR in 2022-2023 Driven by an interest in public use of data and AI, I set out to map the Danish Signature Projects.
-These projects are funded by the National Uptake Fund by the Danish State, and are deployed in municipalities and regions nationwide, experimenting with and improving the use of AI in different public sectors.
+Emilie Mørch Groth Accountability and Transparency: Data collection on the Danish Signature Projects JR in 2022-2023 Driven by an interest in public use of data and Al, I set out to map the Danish Signature Projects.
+These projects are funded by the National Uptake Fund by the Danish State, and are deployed in municipalities and regions nationwide, experimenting with and improving the use of Al in different public sectors.
 My focus became the many partners involved in the projects, as I see accountability as dependent on stakeholders involved in the data work.
-But the mapping exercise was quickly interrupted by a lack of available information on the project partners, and this lack of transparency pivoted the projects.
+But the mapping exercise was quickly interrupted by a lack of available information on the project partners, and this lack of transparency pivoted the project from a mapping exercise to an investigation of the partners involved in the Signature Projects.
 The lack of information and the murky landscape have proved to be a persistent obstacle, and with my project, I aim to improve the transparency by shedding light on accountability through what information I can and cannot obtain on the Signature Projects.

-Louie Meyer Investigating the Gender Gap in STEM through the lens of Data Feminism principles $$\rm JR$$ in 2022-2023 As a gender queer student in the field of computer science, I often wonder what constitutes the significant gender gap in Science, Technology, Engineering and Mathematics (STEM).
+Louie Meyer Investigating the Gender Gap in STEM through the lens of Data Feminism principles JR in 2022-2023 As a gender queer student in the field of computer science, I often wonder what constitutes the significant gender gap in Science, Technology, Engineering and Mathematics (STEM).
 Even more so, I wonder why the gap is continuously narrated as a binary distinction.
 Through this project, I aspire to create awareness of the gender gap in STEM and the missing representation of gender minorities.
 During my process, I explore potential ways to challenge the status quo, particularly focusing on speculative data visualizations.
 The project is inspired and informed by the Data Feminism principles and draws on methods from critical and speculative design.